JdeRobot/slam-SDVL/README.md

 make
 ```

-- Usage
+### Usage
+---

+Change configuration parameters in config.cfg.
+Some examples are provided in '''config'' folder.
+Then, just run:

 ```
-# Change configuration parameters in config.cfg.
-Some examples are provided in config folder
 ./SDVL
 ```

-### Coding Style ###
+## 4. Coding Style

+We use Google C++ Style Guide:

 https://google.github.io/styleguide/cppguide.html